OpenBB-finance/OpenBB/website/content/terminal/usage/guides/hub.md

 ### OpenBB Terminal

-When logged into your account on the OpenBB Terminal, your routines will be synced on login and automatically available for use.
+Once you've logged in to your OpenBB Terminal account, your routines will automatically sync and become available for use.

-To see what routines are available from the Hub, you can use the command: `/account/list`, which will show the default OpenBB routines and your personal routines, e.g.
+To see the available routines from the Hub, use the `/account/list` command.
+This command will display both the default OpenBB routines and your personal routines, as shown in the image below:

 <img width="1582" alt="Screenshot 2023-04-14 at 7 22 14 PM" src="https://user-images.githubusercontent.com/25267873/232178585-71b9de95-707f-4374-91c8-83e6622f6829.png">

-In order to run a routine, from the main menu one can run `exe --file` and the available routines will pop up as available auto completions.
-For instance,
+To run a routine, select `exe --file` from the main menu and the available routines will pop up as auto-completions.
+For example:

 <img width="576" alt="Screenshot 2023-04-14 at 7 23 16 PM" src="https://user-images.githubusercontent.com/25267873/232178635-4626c686-dafb-40c0-911f-60a1d3f8fd13.png">

-If you wish to specify a specific routine to download locally, or to upload a locally created .openbb file, the commands `account/upload` and `account/download` can be used.
+If you'd like to download a specific routine or upload a locally created .openbb file file, you can use the `account/upload` and `account/download` commands.

-Your routines can also be deleted locally, this will be synced with the OpenBB Hub.
+You can also delete your locally stored routines, which will then be synced with the OpenBB Hub.

 ## Personal Access Tokens

-One of the additional reasons why it's useful setting up API Keys on the OpenBB Hub, it's that OpenBB generates a personal access token (PAT) that can be used whenever leveraging the OpenBB SDK which allows programmatic access to the data that powers the OpenBB Terminal.
-This way you use OpenBB PAT and no single individual API Key needs to be added.
+Setting up API keys on the OpenBB Hub has an additional benefit: it allows you to generate a personal access token (PAT) that can be used with the OpenBB SDK.
+With this token, you can programmatically access the data that powers the OpenBB Terminal, without the need to add individual API keys for each user.

 ### OpenBB Hub